 Tony had been a company director since 1987 in the dairy industry; including positions with the NZ Dairy Group and the NZ Dairy board prior to the formation of Fonterra in 2001.

-Tony and wife Sally have 5 children, now adults, as well as dairy farms in the South Waikato encompassing two properties and 800 cows.
-He has been a regular blood donor for the past 30 years and is also now a monthly plasma donor.
+Tony and wife Sally have 5 children, now adults.
+Tony has been a regular blood donor for the past 30 years and is also now a monthly plasma donor.

-Pene is director and owner of Milne & Co Real Estate in Herne Bay.
-She has sold real estate across central Auckland for 13 years, and prior to that she was a senior nurse manager and clinical risk manager working for the Tauranga District Health Board over 18 years.
+Pene has sold real estate in Auckland since 2001, and two years ago merged her business Milne & Co Real Estate with NZ Sotheby’s International Realty, and joined Sotheby’s as a Sales Associate.
+Prior to this, Pene was a senior nurse manager and clinical risk manager working for the Tauranga District Health Board over 18 years.

 Pene was diagnosed with Non-Hodgkin lymphoma in 1996 and has been in remission since 2004 after extensive treatments culminated in a bone marrow transplant.
 She has three adult children and a real appreciation of the challenges to be faced with diagnosis and treatment issues while supporting and raising young children.